Iron486/Simple_regression_exercise/README.md

 # Simple_regression_exercise-Mid-career-salary-prediction-
 The aim of this small project was the prediction of mid-career salary of the students considering data from different universities.

-I collected the data here: https://www.kaggle.com/datasets/jessemostipak/college-tuition-diversity-and-pay.
+I collected the data from here: https://www.kaggle.com/datasets/jessemostipak/college-tuition-diversity-and-pay.

 After downloading the 5 tables and loading them with pandas, I merged the 2 tables (salary_potential,tuition_cost) that were useful to extract the most information to predict the mid-career salary.